0xNuggan/ethglobal-paris/README.md

 This project combines Bonding-Curve-based fundraising with Liquid Staking Derivatives into an Aragon Plugin with increasingly wonkier options for managing the yield.

-You can watch the presentation and slides here:
+You can watch the presentation and slides here: [LINK]

 ## Characteristics
 - Functional Aragon Dao Plugin, signed up at the registry ([link](https://mumbai.polygonscan.com/tx/0x144dab540594e66be2ecde2b5ac701d4ce5c49ca167d3ddc99ec49125df0c856))
-- Foundry Solidity scripts for plugin deployment and registration
+- Original Foundry scripts in Solidity for plugin deployment and registration
 - Deployed Contracts on Polygon Mumbai Testnet (see addresses below)
 - The SymbioticBondingCurvePlugin contract implements the BaseRelayRecipient contract, and is therefore compatible with gas-less transactions.
 - Management and testing automated with Chainlink automation. ([Rebase](https://automation.chain.link/mumbai/27856060908643686677321196615300647332707232863806945074647748540463835847677), [YieldDistribution](https://automation.chain.link/mumbai/27856060908643686677321196615300647332707232863806945074647748540463835847677))